vtechguys/styler/README.md

 # Styler

-## The simplest css-in-js library
+## Simplicity is the key

-The simple way writing css-in-js in any framework: react/vue/angular.
+The simplest way writing css-in-js in any framework: react/vue/angular.
 Is is native css-in-js library with just barbone to help you get started on any project with css-in-js.

 ## Features